pages-themes/minimal/pages/guidelines/formalisation.md

 ### Figure to SBGN

-This section is in preparation.
-Useful resource: [Figure to SBGN](https://sbgn.github.io/figuretosbgn)
+How to transform a static cartoon figure from a paper to a standard representation in SBGN is demostrated in the [Figure to SBGN](https://sbgn.github.io/figuretosbgn) project available the Systems Biology Graphical Notation website.

 ### Text to SBGN

 This section is in preparation.

 How to draw an initial diagram based on the text, how to examine the diagram and ask questions, how to identify missing information (missing transport when connectors cross subcellular locations, unclear state of an active enzyme - phosphorylated, maybe dimer), and how to find missing information in other publications.

-### Reusing information from pathway databases
+### Pathway databases

 This section is in preparation.
 Example of contextualisation.

+Reusing information from well-curated pathway databases such as [Reactome](https://reactome.org/), [PANTHER](http://www.pantherdb.org/pathway/) and [KEGG](https://www.genome.jp/kegg/https://www.genome.jp/kegg/) is possible with additional contextualisation via confirmation with disease-related publications and updating the pathway is needed.